bgamari/ghc-wiki-import/ghc-kinds/kind-inference.md

 The new proposal is this:

 - A class or datatype is said to have a CUSK if and only if all of its type variables are annotated.
+- A closed type family is said to have a CUSK if and only if all of its type variables and its return type are annotated.
+- An open type family always has a CUSK -- unannotated type variables (and return type) default to `*`.
+(This is not a change.)

 This is somewhat simpler, it covers classes.
 See [comment:19:ticket:9200](https://gitlab.staging.haskell.org/ghc/ghc/issues/9200) for more exposition.